SUSE-Enceladus/mash/doc/static/ec2_test_strategy_improvement.md

-# Test strategy flexibilization in AWS
+# Region Flexibility For AWS Instance Testing

 ## Intro
-Cloud providers are constantly adding new features in their instance catalog.
-Some of them, for example confidential compute features, are to be tested in our images as they are supported.It is necessary to improve the testing phase of image publication in mash to cover the most cases and detect issues before images are published.

-Up to the development of this feature, only the different values in the `boot_firmware` parameter (bios/uefi/uefi-preferred) was tested and that approach makes not possible to cover these new instance features.

-An additional issue in this area is about the availability of these new features in the different regions in the cloud provider.
-At some point in time a feature can be available in some region but not (yet) in the rest of regions.
+When AWS introduces new instance types or new features on existing instance types these are generally not immediately available in all regions.
+Examples include the introduction of Graviton instances and confidential compute features.
+Therefore it is necessary to support a flexible test approach that allows mash to run the specified tests with configured instance types in a specific region.

+Prior to the introduction of a flexible testing approach it was only possible to test variations for the boot firmware setting, a feature introduced in all AWS regions at once.

+Supporting the configuration of specific instance types to test in specified regions provides the required felxibility.

-## Solution
+## Overview

-2 new services have been added to mash:
+2 services handle the flexible test process:
 - *test_preparation*: the image created in the `main` region of the ec2 account gets replicated to the test regions provided for the ec2 account.
-- *test_cleanup*: cleans the image that has been replicated to the test regions other than the `main` region in the ec2 account profile.
+- *test_cleanup*: cleans the image that has been replicated to the test regions by the test_preparation service.

-For this feature to work properly there's some configurations to be made:

-### Test instance catalog

-This new feature will select the instance features that will be tested from a test instance catalog configured in the mash config file.

-Here's an example of a test instance catalog:
+The configuration example below shows how to associate specific test instance types with a given region.

+## Configuring The Test Instances

 ```
 cloud: